gotchoices/MyCHIPs/lib/model3/doc/README.md

 CHIP - A unit of digital credit in the MyCHIPs system

 Chit - A payment of X amount of CHIPs.
 Can be thought of similar to writing a check.

+Chad - A chad is the current way of identifying an account.
+When an account is trying to create a tally, it finds a random chad and makes a tally request to the account associated with that chad.

 Tallies